 Ease of Install - Belt

 The rear-facing configuration threads the seatbelt through the seat bottom of the Fllo (above left).
 It requires lifting the seat bottom and using the locks under the seat (above right).
-The process has more steps than the competition but lock-off is easy enough to use.
-You can use this method with both a lap only and a lap/shoulder belt.
+The process has more steps than the competition, but lock-off is easy enough to use.
+You can use this method with both a lap-only and a lap/shoulder belt.

 Ease of Use

 The LATCH connectors store under the seat bottom and the manual slides into a pocket on the back.
-The manual is out of the way of little ones and accidental spills, but if you move the seat you'll want to make sure it stays put.
+The manual is out of the way of little ones and accidental spills, but if you move the seat, you'll want to make sure it stays put.

 The cover is not removable which means it is spot clean only.
-This could be an issue if little ones have an accident or spill their drinks.
+This design could be an issue if little ones have an accident or spill their drinks.
 The company claims the cloth is easy to keep clean and they offer a cleaning kit sold separately.